Wooden Flooring Installation Cost

-- Average cost for installing wood flooring is £1300
+- The average cost for installing wood flooring is £1,300.

-- It will take about 2 days to complete
+- This job will typically take about 2 days to finish.

 Table of Contents